Citation, DOI & article data

 CMT type 2

-- this primarily is a neuronal (i.e. axonal) disorder, not a demyelinating disorder.
-CMT type 2 results in peripheral neuropathy through direct axonal death and Wallerian degeneration
+- peripheral neuropathy through direct axonal death and Wallerian degeneration

-- characterized by infantile onset, this condition results in severe demyelination with delayed motor skills; it is much more severe than type 1
+- characterized by infantile onset, resulting in severe demyelination with delayed motor skills, it is much more severe than CMT type 1

 Some enhancement may be seen on MRI, but it is not usually a prominent feature.

 Soft tissue and skeletal abnormalities (e.g. scoliosis) may also be noticeable.